Codium-ai/devlabs/intellij-projects/getting-started/README.md

 ## Introduction

-This getting started project will demonstrate with the video how to install the extension for Java and Codiumate and plan a basic calculate Fibonacci method in java.
+This getting started project will demonstrate with the video how to install Codiumate Plugin and plan a Fibonacci method in java.

 ## Features